viglesiasce/eucadev/README.md

         cd eucadev; vagrant up

+### What now?

+* Connect to the Eucalyptus admin console from the browser on the host: `https://localhost:8443`

+* Install [euca2ools](https://github.com/eucalyptus/euca2ools) and control your cloud from the command line:

+        cd eucadev; source creds/eucarc
+        euca-describe-availability-zones verbose

-## Setting up with AWS or Eucalyptus
+## Dev/Test environment in AWS or Eucalyptus clouds

 1. Install [Vagrant](http://www.vagrantup.com/)